Therapeutic-Grade Essential Oils: What are they?

-- The chemical composition of the cooking pots: Essential oils should be kept away from contact with chemically reactive metals, such as copper or aluminum.
-A CPTG®, certified-pure-therapeutic-grade essential oil should be distilled in a food-grade stainless-steel cooking chamber.
+- The chemical composition of the cooking pots: Essential oils should be kept away from contact with chemically reactive metals.

 - The size of each batch: Essential oils should be distilled in small batches.
-At dōTERRA®, lavender is distilled in batches yielding about one pound of essential oil.
+The lavender oil that dōTERRA® sources, is distilled in batches yielding about one pound of essential oil.

-Truly CPTG®,certified-pure-therapeutic-grade essential oils are a very rare commodity
+Truly therapeutic-grade essential oils are a very rare commodity

 When you come to understand the properties that make up a truly great essential oil, it quickly becomes clear that the production of these oils should be more than just a commercial venture.
 It requires far too much from the producer in terms of expertise, time and expense to make any sense in purely economic terms.

 It's far cheaper to take short-cuts than to do it right.

 However, dōTERRA® wasn't founded as a purely a commercial venture.
 The people who joined together to create this company had already developed a deep appreciation for what quality oils can do to support health and wellness, and were even more excited when they found essential oils of such exceptional quality.
 What started as a search for quality oils for their own use turned into a mission to bring you the finest, certified pure therapeutic-grade essential oils.